 It is more honest (and much easier) to undermine the reliability of the New Testament using its own numerous contradictions and inherent implausibility.
 Everyone outright rejects the many other claims of god-men who come to earth, perform some magic, die, and rise from the dead.
 Why treat Jesus any different?
 Because a group of people from a superstitious age said so?
 Seriously?

 We’ve looked at many of those “contradictions” before, and will continue to answer the most popular claims of the atheist.
-If you’ve got one, send it using our contact link (please do not send massive lists you’ve cut and pasted from other sources — we’ve seen those before, and most of them are so absurd they don’t deserve an answer); we’ll answer the most popular ones (also see The Skeptic Series for a basic introduction).
+If you’ve got one, send it using our contact link (please do not send massive lists you’ve cut and pasted from other sources — we’ve seen those before, and most of them are so absurd they don’t deserve an answer); we’ll answer the most popular ones.

 You must do your own homework, study the Bible for yourself, and reach your own conclusions — don’t rely on anyone calling themselves a “renowned Bible scholar” — even if they claim to be “Christian”.
 After all, if you called yourself the President that doesn’t make it so, does it?
 Do your own homework, and decide who Jesus is for yourself.